SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 <h3>MongoDB / MongoJS</h3>

-The idea behind the chat app is MongoDB will store the user's name and socket id which will be updated everytime a user connects or disconnects which allows us to display exactly who is online at any given time.
+The way the chat app will work is simple; MongoDB will store the user's name and socket id and we'll update the database everytime a user connects or disconnects, allowing us to display exactly who is online at any given time.
 We'll let people choose whether they want their message to transmit to all the users online or to send a 'private' message to a specific user.
 Let's begin by configuring MongoDB.
-On the command line simply type mongo to enter the Mongo shell.
+On the command line simply type 'mongo' to enter the Mongo shell.
 First off, here are a few useful Mongo commands.
-Use these to create your database and collection to store the users details.
+Use these to create your database and collection to store the user details.
 I've called my database 'chat' and my collection 'users' (you call them whatever you want):

 Show all databases (usually there is a local one created by default).